-Becca Bestul is in her sixth season as assistant women’s basketball coach at the University of Wisconsin-Eau Claire.
+Becca Bestul is in her seventh season as assistant women’s basketball coach at the University of Wisconsin-Eau Claire in 2016-2017.
 She has been with the program since 2000, when she was a player for Tonja Englund.

 In 2012 the team (with Bestul) won the WIAC Conference Championship and made an NCAA tournament appearance.

 While playing for Englund, Bestul led the Blugolds to a 32-2 season and 16-0 WIAC Championship, taking third place in the NCAA in 2002-2003.
 She was a Josten’s National Player of the Year Finalist, Academic All-American, Honorable Mention All-American, and Judy Kruckman WIAC Scholar Athlete.
 Bestul played on the 2001 WIAC Championship team.

 She graduated from UW-Eau Claire in 2005 with her bachelor’s degree in biology education with a coaching minor.
 She received her master of science in natural resources (environmental education) degree from Steven’s Point in 2010.